-The camera has micro four sensor so when you put on a lens you will get the double mm as the lens tels you ih it is a 50mm prime it will be a 100mm prime in full frame and if it is a 24-70 it will be a 48-140 in full frame I need to tel you that the reflektor I made is still alive but 3 weeks after I made that one I went out and purchase a 5 in 1 110cm reflektor and I have used it sins then.
-The reason I did purchase the 5 in 1 reflektor is because it is much more durable and you also get the 5 different colors that is nice to have…
+The camera has micro four sensor so when you put on a lens you will get the double mm of what the lens tells you, if it is a 50mm prime it will be a 100mm prime in full frame and if it is a 24-70 it will be a 48-140 in full frame.

 This is a home made reflector.
-It was because I was going to take portrait of everyone in my class.
-I needed a light reflector but none of my near by stores had reflectors that was over 30cm.
+It was made because I was going to take portraits of everyone in my class.
+I needed a light reflector but none of my near by stores had reflectors that were over 30cm.
 I decided to make my own.
-I started with gluing to plates of cardboard together.
-After drying, I glued the hole front side and started wrapping it with aluminum foil.
-First one layer, after drying, I glued another layer of aluminum foil on the plate.
-I used hobby glue for the hole project.
+I started with glueing two plates of cardboard together.
+After drying, I glued the whole front side and started wrapping it with aluminium foil.
+First one layer, after drying, I glued another layer of aluminium foil on the plate.
+I used hobby glue for the whole project.

-When I tried to use it to se the result, I got shock.
+When I tried to use it to see the result, I was shocked.
 It was actually working surprisingly well.
 It almost worked better then the reflectors you buy from the store.
-To make it more solid I used blank tape around the hole edge, and on the hole back.
+To make it more solid I used blank tape around the whole edge, and on the whole back.
 This helps the cardboard to be more solid and it helps the foil to be on the cardboard.

-I know that this is not gonna be you’re full time reflektor but it is fun to make it and it can be good if you not want to spend much money on a reflector. it can also be good for trying a cheap reflector to see if you want to by a reflector from your camera store
+I know that this is not gonna be your full time reflector but it is was fun to make it and it can be good if you not want to spend much money on a reflector.
+The reflector can also be good for trying a cheap reflector to see if you want to by a reflector from your camera store.

-Here you can see that i have tape on the hole back to protect it from scratches and to hold the foil on to the cardboard
+In this picture you can see that I have tape that covers the whole back of the reflector, this is to protect it from scratches and to hold the foil on to the cardboard.

 10.05.18 I made a website named Photoworld to inspire other people to take photos of the world.